KSL (AM): KSL-FM returns

-The second, and current KSL-FM, began broadcasting in 1985 as KQMB on 102.7 MHz.
-In September 2005, KQMB was converted to a simulcast of KSL, and changed its call letters to KSL-FM.
-The joint operation has been branded as "KSL Newsradio 102.7 FM & 1160 AM", though the AM signal was the main station.
-KQMB's former branding, call sign, and hot adult contemporary format were picked up by an unrelated company as 96.7 FM in Levan, Utah.
-But KQMB 96.7 has been flipped from hot adult contemporary format to classic hits format on November 16, 2021.
+In 2003, Bonneville purchased 15 radio stations from Simmons Media Group, including KSFI and KQMB (102.7 FM).
+In September 2005, KQMB was converted to a simulcast of KSL.
+To match its AM counterpart, KQMB changed its call letters to KSL-FM.
+The joint operation was branded as "KSL Newsradio 102.7 FM & 1160 AM".
+Initially the AM signal was considered to be the main station.
+In recent years, the FM dial position is the only frequency given, omitting 1160 AM.